j-b-marques/NFT_Project/README.md

-# ✨ Evento Landing
+# ✨ NFT Project Landing

-- Events landing page template
+- NFT Project landing page template
 - Smooth scrolling in each section.
 - Developed first with the Mobile First methodology, then for desktop.
 - Compatible with all mobile devices and with a beautiful and pleasant user interface.